MQ-COMP1050/BananaCleaningDirector/README.md

 A timer counts down from 45 seconds, and a success screen appears once all mirrors are cleaned.

 **-Samer-User Story:**
 The user controls a banana who must mop up colourful drink spills in a food court.
 The other bananas , are sad when the floors are dirty, when they are cleaned by the player, the other bananas smile.
-Players must react quickly, clicking on the newest spills before they spread too far.
+Players must react quickly, clicking on the spills before time runs out.

 Acceptance Tests:

 The banana character is visible in a mall food court setting.

-Random spills of different colours appear over time.
+Random spills appear.

-Clicking on a spill within 5 seconds cleans it and adds to the score.
+Clicking on a spill cleans it and adds to the score.

-If left too long, the spill spreads and becomes uncleanable, reducing the banana’s health.

-The game ends when 3 spills are missed, triggering a failure screen with an option to try again.
+The game ends when spills are left uncleaned, and a retry button reappears.

 **3. Design and Architecture - TAJ**